A waist trainer is responsible for giving a woman an exaggerated hourglass figure, which is a tiny waist and curves over the hips.

 6. Psychological toll

-This false hope can even leave you with the belief that diet and exercise is no longer necessary, as well as becoming addicted to wearing the cincher.
+This false hope can even leave you with the belief that diet and exercise are no longer necessary, as well as become addicted to wearing the cincher.
 In the long run, you’ll mostly find the whole experience rather distressing when the desired results are not met.